snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

   <img width="80%" src="../assets/wsr-composite-build-dependencies.png">
 </p>

-Notice that the major benefit of the composite build configuration is executing parallel builds.This also means that the promotion might finish before the tests.
+Notice that the major benefit of the composite build configuration is executing parallel builds.This also means that the promotion might finish before the tests (however, it doesn't mean the artifacts are published).

 Don't worry - we'll describe later how the promotion guarantees it's the right time to publish and what the benefit at all from executing that in parallel.